Lord of the Rings

 Time: 20-25 minutes

 Overall Goal of Game: Score points for your team by running through the gates without being tagged by the defending team.
-Likewise, the defense attempts to stop runners from making it through the final zone.
-All of this is done within a specified period of time.Rules for original game:
+Likewise, the defense attempts to prevent runners from reaching the final zone.
+All of this is done within a specified time frame.
+Rules for original game:

-5. If attacking player is tagged, she must immediately stop, return to the start area by traveling via the outside perimeter, and try again.
+5. If the attacking player is tagged, she must immediately stop, return to the start area by traveling via the outside perimeter, and try again.

 This idea is from: Kevin Vanderwal & Amy Staples, Physical Education Teachers, Sioux Falls School District.